israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Compiles and instantiates a WebAssembly module directly from a streamed underlying source, returning both a Module and its first Instance.

 WebAssembly.compile()
+    Compiles a WebAssembly.Module from WebAssembly binary code, leaving instantiation as a separate step.

 ## Strict Mode